INFO-698-InfoSci-Capstone/quant-cognitive-bias-llm/analysis/data/README.md

 - Phi model simulations
 - Mistral model simulations

 Each model was run through SLURM batch jobs to ensure efficient and parallel processing of the simulations.
+Each prompt is executed multiple times to gather statistically significant results.

 ## Data Usage
 This data is used for: